 This beer is a tribute to our past and present - a bright, piney IPA with a pronounced bitterness, hopped with Chinook, Mosaic, Azacca, Simcoe, and Columbus.

 WHAT TO EXPECT: Citrusy, citrusy and oh yeah - very citrusy

 Time shall unfold...we love this simple yet profound phrase from Shakespeare's King Lear and the notion that time is always unfolding the stories of our lives.
 These stories forge a unique path and only time will tell where your path will lead you.

-Time Shall Unfold is brewed with Cascade, Columbus, and a whole lot of Citra, and hits you with succulent flavors of citrus, ruby red grapefruit, and orange peel.
+Time Shall Unfold is brewed with Cascade, Columbus, El Dorado, Idaho 7, and a whole lot of Citra, and hits you with succulent flavors of citrus, ruby red grapefruit, and orange peel.
 We hope you sip on this one surrounded by family, friends, and those who know you best, and mull over how your time is unfolding.

 Winter has set in and all we want is to keep warm by the fire with beer in hand.
 Lucky for us, Balefire brings all the warmth we need without needing to stoke any flames.

-This winter ale clocks in at 8.2%, winning it the prize of our highest ABV beer yet.
-Brewed with a whole bunch of malts - Special B, caramel malts, chocolate malts, oats and roasted barley - Balefire brings it with flavors of molasses (from the dark brown sugar we dropped into the kettle) and dark fruits along with some roasty notes.
+This winter ale is brewed with a whole bunch of malts - Special B, caramel malts, chocolate malts, oats and roasted barley - and brings it with flavors of molasses (from the dark brown sugar we dropped into the kettle) and stone fruits along with some roasty notes.
 What more could you ask for on a cold winter night?